D.S.R. Route #97

 |

-Woodward, Hancock and St. Antoine, to Mack and John R. However, by the launching of the
+Hancock and St. Antoine, to Mack and John R. However, by the launching of the #3 Medical Center

-#3 Medical Center Shuttle in June of 1996, the line had again been cut back to just south
+Shuttle in June of 1996, the line had again been cut back to just south of Grand Boulevard.

-as low as nine passengers per hour, low enough to convince DDOT officials to cancel service.
+nine passengers per hour, low enough to convince DDOT officials to cancel service.
+Service ended on

 The route map for DDOT Route #52 Woodrow Wilson during its final days of operation.